Best campsites in Portugal – Our Top 10

 Beach idyll at Portugal’s coast

 Besides the fantastic cities, Portugal also offers beautiful nature experiences.
-The country has more than 100 official beaches – and each one is different.
+The country has more than 100 official beaches – each different.
 The characters range from steep rocky coasts to soft sandy beaches.
-Whether you are a lonely romantic or an extrovert surfer – you will find your favorite beach here.
+Whether you are a lonely romantic or an extrovert surfer – you will find your favourite beach here.

 Are you a real explorer?
 Then you should visit Praihna Alvor.
-At low tide there are numerous caves, holes and crevices that invite you to explore.
-Around the lighthouse of Lagos is one of the most visited beaches in the Algarve: Ponta da Piedade attracts with a fantastic steep coast and numerous small bays.
+At low tide, numerous caves, holes and crevices invite you to explore.
+Around the lighthouse of Lagos is one of the most visited beaches in the Algarve: Ponta da Piedade attracts a fantastic steep coast and numerous small bays.

-About one kilometer away you can find another jewel of the country.
+About one kilometre away you can find another jewel of the country.
 The Praia do Camilo can only be reached by a steep wooden staircase – fantastic!
-As a cliff diver you will get your money’s worth at Praia do Carvalho and the beach of Benagil in Lagoa offers a real experience for stand-up paddlers and canoeists – especially the rock cathedral which is visible at low tide is an absolute crowd-puller.
+You will get your money’s worth at Praia do Carvalho as a cliff diver.
+The beach of Benagil in Lagoa offers an authentic experience for stand-up paddlers and canoeists – especially the rock cathedral, which is visible at low tide and is an absolute crowd-puller.

-The beach of Martinhal in the southwest tip of the Agarve is exactly the right thing for families!
-The coastline is flat and a wooden jetty makes it even possible to travel by baby carriage.
-Nudists and surfers are in good hands at Praia Odeceixe in the north of the Algarve.
-Here, the fresh water of the river Seixe meets the sea water of the Atlantic.
+The beach of Martinhal on the southwest tip of the Algarve is precisely the right thing for families!
+The coastline is flat, and a wooden jetty makes it even possible to travel by baby carriage.
+Nudists and surfers are in good hands at Praia Odeceixe north of the Algarve.
+Here, the freshwater of the river Seixe meets the seawater of the Atlantic.

 Pure nature in the north of Portugal

-There are also wild Garrano horses in the mountains of the national park – a great experience not only for the little ones.
+There are also wild Garrano horses in the national park mountains – a great experience not only for the little ones.
 Trees with trunks up to two meters thick and numerous waterfalls round off this unique nature experience.